macadmins/SupportCompanion/README.md

 ## Installation

+For now this app is not signed as I do not have access to an Apple Developer Certificate.

-1. Obtain the latest PKG installer
+1. Obtain the latest PKG installer from [releases](https://github.com/almenscorner/SupportCompanion/releases).
 2. Run the PKG installer.

 ## Installed files